chesterheng/microservices-node-react/section-01.md

 - Sync: Services communicate with each other using direct requests
 - Async: Services communicate with each other using events

+These two serve different purpose.
+- direct HTTP calls create a dependancy between your services, and if so you have to ask yourself if in the end it's not the same service that you artificially split.
+- using event or queues you have to be aware that it may takes some time before the second service has the information available to use.
+- In the end the means of communication describe how close the two service are.
+In my experience, two services with databases may be used asynchronously because they have their data state.
+If you have no local database, then you need someone to provide them synchronously. (this is just an simple example, it always depends xD)

 Notes on Sync Communication

 | Pro                              | Con                                                           |